Z-Ming0817/learn-git/readme.txt

-Git is a version control systerm.
+Git is a distributed version control systerm.
 Git is free software.